apalkk/QuickBash/README.md

 * Then enter "```git clone https://github.com/apalkk/QuickBash.git```"
 * Enter "```cd /Users/$(whoami)/QuickBash```"
 * Then enter "```bash start.sh```".
 (Ignore the errors)
+* Then close your terminal and open it again.
 * **And That's It!
 You're All Done!
 Type in "```qset```" and hit enter to start the program.**

 ## A Brief Tutorial (If you want to setup your terminal)